ani7187/cinema-app/README.md

 A cinema booking system where users can reserve a seat.
 The system allows an admin user to manage movie sessions and bookings.

-- Seat Reservation: Users can select and book seats for movies..
+- Seat Reservation: Users can select and book seats for movies.
 - Admin Panel: Admins can manage users, movie sessions, and bookings.

 ## Setup